ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 - tenantId – The tenant ID of your Office 365 organization that you copied after creating the Facebook connector app in Azure Active Directory in Step 2.

-Additionally, you will upload the SampleConnector.zip file (that you downloaded in Step 1) in this step to deploy the source code for the connector app.
+Additionally, you will upload the SampleConnector.zip file (that you downloaded in Step 1) in this step to deploy the source code for the Facebook connector app.

+After completing this step, be sure to copy the app Service URL (for example, https://facebookconnector.azurewebsites.net ).
+You'll need to use this to complete Step 5, Step 6, and Step 7).

 ## Step 5: Register the web app on Facebook